Least Redundant Gated Recurrent Neural Network: Discussion

 \section{Discussion}

-Since the seminal paper of \citet{1997hochreiter+1} the development of recurrent neural networks has been stimulated by the need to avoid gradient exploding or vanishing in backpropagation through time.
+Since the seminal paper of \cite{1997hochreiter+1} the development of recurrent neural networks has been stimulated by the need to avoid gradient exploding or vanishing in backpropagation through time.
 Indeed, these phenomena are likely to occur in neural networks with feedback loops.
-In LSTM and GRU architectures they were eliminated at the cell level.
+In LSTM and GRU architectures, they were eliminated at the cell level.

 The DMU neural module introduced in this paper is based on memory cells whose state is updated with the weighted average of their previous content and new values proposed for them.
 Both the weights and the new proposed values come from a~feedforward subnetwork whose inputs include the previous state of the memory cells.
-Architectures based on the DMU module compete and often outperform those based on LSTM or GRU.
-Although DMU is equipped with specific countermeasures against gradient vanishing/exploding, it usually performs almost as well without them.
-Unless the trained weights of DMU are carefully engineered to make the gradient explode/vanish, it never suffers from these phenomena.
+Architectures based on the DMU module compete with and often outperform those based on LSTM or GRU.
+The gradient vanishing/exploding problem is solved in DMU at the module level.

-The efficiency of DMU comes from the fact that it can apply an arbitrary nonlinear transformation to its memory state.
-That comes at a~certain cost.
-When we put several layers of LSTM or GRU on one another, the memory state of the network is distributed in all these layers.
-A~structurally similar DMU module has its memory state only in its head layer; thus, it has fewer memory cells.
-On the other hand, a single DMU cell uses fewer weights than either LSTM or GRU cell due to its lack of gates in the feedforward subnetwork.

-At this point, we speculate that DMU is particularly suited for problems in which the memory content required is limited, but it needs to undergo a~complex transformation in subsequent time instants.
-However, tangible properties of such problems are unknown and need to be determined in further research.
+In some applications, deep transformation of the network state is necessary.
+However, then the effective length of the gradient path increases, which may destabilize training.
+RHN successfully coped with this problem at the expense of the complexity of its architecture.
+DMU applies a~typical feedforward block of any depth for state transformation.
+Training stability is ensured by appropriately reducing the learning rate of the DMU module.
+As a result, DMU performed better than RHN of the same depth in all three analyzed data-based problems with a~handful of exceptions.

+Interestingly, contrary to \cite{2017zilly+3} we note that depth-scaling of the model did not yield better results.
+We speculate that it can be explained by the lack of regularization other than weight decay.
+This was a deliberate choice to compare RHN and DMU modules without any unnecessary architectural additions.

+In the future, we want to further investigate DMU's fast convergence rate on synthetic tasks.
+A greater understanding of the model's behaviour could help us improve the architecture and provide additional insight into the state drift problem of RNNs in general.